Broad-based service offering

 - Ceridian Corporation (a portfolio company of Thomas H. Lee Partners and Fidelity National Financial), a provider of payroll and human resources, employee benefits administration, workforce management and related services, in more than $3 billion of high yield notes offerings, and in its $2.45 billion credit facilities refinancing.

 A formidable borrower-side practice managed by a sophisticated team.
-Always good to see them on the other side of a deal.

 The firm's extensive international coverage enables the team to capitalise on both local and US expertise when assisting its high-end private equity clientele.